pinemodule/fipe2/README.md

 # Fipe2

-a ruby gem to crawl data from fipe.org
+A library for getting vehicle data from fibe.org

 ## Installation